Smrtyan/smrtyan.github.io/_includes/about/en.md

 ![WechatIMG384.jpg](/img/WechatIMG384.jpg)

 ### DAY 8 THE END
-On the last day, we will take the shortcut to Shenzhen.
+On the last day, we took the shortcut to Shenzhen.

 ## LANGAUGE & DIALECT
 ENGLISH, MANDARIN, CANTONESE(A LITTLE), HAKKA(A LITTLE),TEOCHEW(A LITTLE)